-Contractors may be required to purchase insurance in connection with procurement contracts and work there under, where the purchase of insurance is required by law, regulation, or in the Procurement Officer's judgment.
-The following terms are recommended for use in procurement contracts and may be changed at the Procurement Officer's discretion, after consulting with the Attorney General's office, as appropriate and agents, from any and all claims, liability, losses and causes of actions which arise out of the performance by the Contractor, its employees or agents, of the work covered by this Contract.
+Contractors may be required to purchase insurance in connection with procurement contracts and work there under, where the purchase of insurance is required by law, regulation or in the Procurement Officer's judgment.
+The following terms are recommended for use in procurement contracts and may be changed at the Procurement Officer's discretion, after consulting with the Attorney General's office, as appropriate.